Bring the Noise 2000

-BTN 2000 (Bring the Noise 2000) is an unreleased industrial remix album of Public Enemy tracks produced by Spacey B & George "Cornbread" Marshall, following their 1998 He Got Game album.
+Bring the Noise 2000 is an unreleased industrial remix album of Public Enemy tracks produced by Spacey B and George "Cornbread" Marshall, following their 1998 He Got Game album.
 The group's attempt to make it available to fans online was blocked by their record distributor, PolyGram.
-This action resulted in the group's departure from that label and Def Jam, with whom PE had made music history in the late 1980s.
+This action resulted in the group's departure from that label and Def Jam, with whom Public Enemy had made music history in the late 1980s.
 The group's next album, There's a Poison Goin' On was released on the independent label Atomic Pop.